-You have your suspicions, but aren’t quite sure.
+You have your suspicions but aren’t quite sure.
 Is your indoor air as pure and fresh as it could be?
 Unfortunately, Phoenix is known for polluted air that is among the nation’s worst–according to a report from the American Lung Association.
 You want to have superior indoor air quality (IAQ), but what can you do?
-Start with an indoor air quality testing kit.
+Start with at home air quality test kits.

 Home IAQ test kits are readily available online.
 These generally bundle popular test features in different packages, such as:

 - Dust only